Hypertension Myths – Video Guide | KOSA Acupuncture in Tulsa OK

 Over the 16-year follow-up period, the researchers observed that the participants who consumed under 2,500 milligrams of sodium each day had higher blood pressure than those who consumed higher quantities of sodium. – MedicalNewsToday

-• According to KOSA (Korean Orthodox Saahm Acupuncture)’s theory, salty taste is categorized in WATER, which is supposed to help kidney, bladder, lung and large intestine.
+• According to KOSA (Korean Orthodox Saahm Acupuncture)’s theory, salty taste is categorized as WATER, which is supposed to help the kidney, bladder, lungs, and large intestine.

 Effectiveness of Hypertension Drugs